 Vcita facilitates this through a client management portal where clients can:

-- Interact with the business and share files the way want
+- Interact with the business and share files the way you want

 - View their past financial and conversational interactions with the business